Double integrator: energy min

 plot(sol)

-We can save the solution in a Julia .jld2
+We can export (or save) the solution in a Julia .jld2

 # load additional modules